rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 VMCS\_LINK\_POINTER should be 0xffffffffffffffff.

 ```
+    //
-    // Setting the link pointer to the required value for 4KB VMCS.
+    // Setting the link pointer to the required value for 4KB VMCS
+    //
     __vmx_vmwrite(VMCS_LINK_POINTER, ~0ULL);
 ```